imahrahim/ClicksForFicsProcess/content/posts/Tags.md

 ---
-title: Additional Pain
+title: "Character Cleaning"
-date: 2024-05-04
+date: "2024-04-17"
-tags: [Data, Excel, ChatGPT, Google, Mental Breakdown]
+tags: ["data", "excel", "chatgpt", "mental-breakdown"]
-social_image: '/media/wallpapperr10.png'
+social_image: "/media/wallpapperr10.png"
-description:
+description: "A detailed guide on character cleaning using various tools."
 ---

 Since I wanted to analyze not only the ships but also the tags in my datasets, which provide the most insight into the interests and needs of AO3 users, I set myself the ambitious task of categorizing the additional tags.